etwk/blog/content/lists/books.md

 - [ ] Dreamland: The True Tale of America's Opiate Epidemic #must
 - [ ] Strangers in Their Own Land: Anger and Mourning on the American Right #must
 - [ ] Ghosting the News: Local Journalism and the Crisis of American Democracy #must
-- [ ] The Internationalists: THE FIGHT TO RESTORE AMERICAN FOREIGN POLICY AFTER TRUMP #must
+- [ ] The Internationalists: The Fight to Restore American Foreign Policy After Trump #must
 - [ ] What Happened (H. R. Clinton) #must
 - [ ] White Rage: The Unspoken Truth of Our Racial Divide #must
 - [ ] Tales of Two Americas: Stories of Inequality in a Divided Nation